 Clear side tables

-As we mentioned earlier, an acrylic side table is a great way to conjure 1980s-era minimalism without your space veering too hard into American Psycho territory.
+An acrylic side table is a great way to conjure 1980s-era minimalism without veering too hard into American Psycho territory.
 In addition to providing instant style, it’s incredibly easy to clean.
 This one has the added benefit of folding away easily.

 This acrylic end table has a handy extra shelf for magazines, coffee-table books, or a laptop.